CompVis/stable-diffusion/README.md

 ## Interactive command-line interface similar to the Discord bot

-There is now a command-line script, located in scripts/dream.py, which provides an interactive interface to image generation similar to the "dream mothership" bot that Stable AI provided on its Discord server.
-The advantage of this is that the lengthy model initialization only happens once.
-After that image generation is fast.
+The *dream.py* script, located in scripts/dream.py,
+provides an interactive interface to image generation similar to the "dream mothership" bot that Stable AI provided on its Discord server.
+Unlike the txt2img.py and img2img.py scripts provided in the original CompViz/stable-diffusion source code repository, the time-consuming initialization of the AI model initialization only happens once.
+After that image generation from the command-line interface is very fast.

-The script uses the readline library to allow for in-line editing, command history (up and down arrows) and more.
+The script uses the readline library to allow for in-line editing, command history (up and down arrows), autocompletion, and more.

-Note that this has only been tested in the Linux environment!
+Note that this has only been tested in the Linux environment.
+Testing and tweaking for Windows is in progress.

 ~~~~
-(ldm) ~/stable-diffusion$ ./scripts/dream.py
+(ldm) ~/stable-diffusion$ python3 ./scripts/dream.py
 * Initializing, be patient...
 Loading model from models/ldm/text2img-large/model.ckpt
 LatentDiffusion: Running in eps-prediction mode